deepmodeling/Uni-Mol/docs/source/weight.rst

 Weights
 =======

-We recommend installing ``huggingface_hub`` so that the required UniMol models can be automatically downloaded at runtime!
+We recommend installing ``huggingface_hub`` so that the required Uni-Mol models can be automatically downloaded at runtime!
 It can be installed by:

 .. code-block:: bash

     pip install huggingface_hub

-``huggingface_hub`` allows you to easily download and manage models from the Hugging Face Hub, which is key for using UniMol models.
+``huggingface_hub`` allows you to easily download and manage models from the Hugging Face Hub, which is key for using Uni-Mol models.

 Models in Huggingface
 ---------------------

-The UniMol pretrained models can be found at `dptech/Uni-Mol-Models <https://huggingface.co/dptech/Uni-Mol-Models/tree/main>`_.
+The Uni-Mol pretrained models can be found at `dptech/Uni-Mol-Models <https://huggingface.co/dptech/Uni-Mol-Models/tree/main>`_.

 If the download is slow, you can use other mirrors, such as: